 Jishnu Suresh

-I am a postdoctoral fellow at the Centre for Cosmology, Particle Physics and Phenomenology (CP3), Institute de Recherche en Mathématique et Physique (IRMP), Université catholique de Louvain, Belgium.
-My primary research focuses on the searches for stochastic gravitational-wave background (SGWB), the origin of such a background could be cosmological or astrophysical, using the data from LIGO, Virgo, and KAGRA (LVK) detectors.
-We have placed the most stringent bounds on the energy density of SGWBs using the latest LVK observational data and the (first) upper limit maps of the gravitational-wave sky at every frequency bin.
-We expect the current efforts to make significant progress in the coming years and result in the first detection of SGWBs.
-During my Ph.D., I have worked on different aspects of alternative theories of gravity.
-We explored the properties of thermodynamic systems (black hole solutions) in terms of concepts of differential geometry, a formalism known as Geometrothermodynamics.
-In the past, I also looked at different dark energy models and methods to characterize them.
+I am a Henri Poincaré Fellow at the Observatoire de la Côte d'Azur, Nice, France.
+My primary research focuses on the search for the stochastic gravitational-wave background (SGWB), which could originate from cosmological or astrophysical sources, using data from the LIGO, Virgo, and KAGRA (LVK) detectors.
+We have placed the most stringent bounds on the energy density of SGWBs using the latest LVK observational data and produced the first upper-limit maps of the gravitational-wave sky across every frequency bin.
+We expect that current efforts will lead to significant progress in the coming years, potentially resulting in the first detection of SGWBs.

 Academic history (in the reverse chronological order):